 IFFIm uses a similar metric to ensure its financial sustainability.
-IFFIm's treasury manager has set a limit on IFFIm's debt stock using a gearing ratio, defined as total debt net of cash holdings (that is, net debt) over the present value of donor pledges.
-As of year-end 2022, the gearing ratio was 52.3%, well below the 73.8% gearing ratio limit at the time.
+IFFIm's treasury manager has set a limit on its debt stock using a gearing ratio, defined as total debt net of cash holdings (that is, net debt) over the present value of donor pledges.
+As of year-end 2023, the gearing ratio was 54.3%, well below the 71.8% gearing ratio limit at the time.